Are beans rich in iron?

 Do we absorb iron of beans?

-We absorb only a small percentage of iron of beans, as well as other plant-based foods.
+We absorb only a small percentage of iron from beans, as well as other plant-based foods.
 It’s estimated that the bioavailability of nonheme iron (iron in plants) is between 5% and 12%.

 In contrast, the bioavailability of iron from mixed diets containing both animal-based and plant-based foods is 14-18%.